Skip to main content

 Lindsey Scannapieco (ULI Philadelphia Transformational Leader Award winner 2023) outlines an approach for how to tackle large (100,000 sq. ft.) projects through an iterative development approach.
 Concepts covered will include outside to inside, building the tenant you want, easy wins, trust building, the value of a big binder, patience, and many twists and turns along the way.
 Using the Bok Building as a case study, the presentation will walk through a thesis for a step-by-step approach to tackle buildings of scale.
 Although best applied to adaptive use projects, the steps outlined can apply to any project of scale.

-For learners, ULI Learning is your gateway to enhancing your professional knowledge and skills, empowering you to make a greater impact in building better communities.
-Come chat with us to find the course or certificate that will help you meet your professional development goals.
-Questions ahead of time?
-Visit learning.uli.org or email [email protected].
+For learners, ULI Learning enhances your professional knowledge and skills, empowering you to make a greater impact in building better communities.
+Chat with us to find the right course or certificate for your professional development goals.
+Questions?
+Visit learning.uli.org or email [email protected]

 Wed May 14 12:00 PM — 1:00 PM (GMT-07:00) Mountain Time